firavoyage/blogging/readme.md

   - .earth online (.)
   - .the legend of zelda: tears of the kingdom (2023)
   - .the legend of zelda: breath of the wild (2017)
-  - .the legend of zelda: ocarina of time (1998)
   - .hollow knight (2017)
   - .celeste (2018)
   - .astro bot (2024)